-Instead of operating in a vacuum, equipment manufacturers now have guidance on what will be needed from them.
+Instead of operating in a vacuum equipment manufactures now have guidance on what will be needed from them.

-Comments on DC Fast Charging Relevant Current Sensors- HB44 requires type certification at 1% for point of dispensing, indicating .5% or better sensor
+Comments on DC Fast Charging Relevant Current Sensors- HB44 requires type certification at 1% for point of dispensing, indicating .5% or better sensor power for hall sensor/meter.

+The following slides describe cost, accuracy and physical size of hall, flux gate and shunt current sensors.
 Of consequence is location and physical constraints in EVSE dispensing systems for installing sensors.
-Relevance is meter/sensor complexity and that the data output needs to be isolated from measured signal, along with dedicated power for the "meter".
+Relevance is meter/sensor complexity, that data output needs to be isolated from measured signal, along with dedicated